GMRS Information

 Licensing

-• FRS is “licensed by rule” by the FCC, meaning that you do not need a license to operate at FRS power.
+• FRS is “licensed by rule” by the FCC, meaning you do not need a license to operate at FRS power.

 • Licensees must be 18+ and be an individual (not a business).

 • There isn’t a test.
-Just pay $70 and you’re good for 10 years.
-(This fee may be reduced to $35 in the future, but no date has been set by the FCC).
+Just pay $35 and you’re good for 10 years.

 • The license covers you and your immediate family (husband, wife, kids, siblings, grandparents, aunts, uncles, etc.).